 For my main course I chose Ethel's Lobster Roll, named after the owners Grandmother.
-The inherently fresh ocean delicacy was generously (a tad to much for my liking) dressed in a mixture of mayo and creme fraiche laced with crunchy celery and red onion, all of it piled high onto a soft rosemary roll.
+The fresh lobster was generously dressed in a mixture of mayo and creme fraiche laced with crunchy celery and red onion, all of it piled high onto a soft rosemary roll.
 Despite the bulkiness of the roll, the lobster meat was hard to contain.
-I made a mess of myself in the process, and after a loosing battle, succumbed to eating my lobster with a fork.
-This was some deliciously prepared lobster, but the roll as a whole wasn't my favorite.
+I made a mess of myself in the process, and after a loosing battle, succumbed to eating my delicious lobster with a fork.
 The delicate slivers of kettle chips were nicely seasoned and crispy, the accompanying cole slaw was zesty with a light crunch.
 I normally learn towards the breakfast side of brunch, wanting to start my day with an egg centered dish, but the lobster lover in me could not pass this up!
-Plus, this is a restaurant know for their way with seafood.
+Plus, this is a restaurant know for their seafood.
 (Of course, oysters in particular, which I must return for!)Just a few of the 40 attendees, pictured below, photo compliments of Megan.
 L to R, top row: Elina of Healthy & Sane, Bianca of Confessions of a Chocoholic, Melissa of The Foodies at Work, Michelle of Fun and Fearless in Beantown, Elizabeth of Free Food Boston; bottom row: me, Meghan of Travel Wine Dine and Megan of Delicious Dishings.
-Cheers my fellow brunchers, to a year of memorable morning meals and to delicious discoveries in the one ahead!
+Cheers my fellow brunchers - to a year of memorable morning meals and to delicious discoveries in the one ahead!